Nonlinear Frequency Conversion

 As nonlinear frequency conversion can be efficient only at sufficiently high optical intensities, the intensities often have to be increased with one or several of the following methods:

-- Nonlinear conversion can also be done inside a laser resonator (→ intracavity frequency doubling).
+- Nonlinear conversion can also be done inside a laser resonator (→ intracavity frequency doubling), exploiting the higher intracavity power.

 - Another possibility is to increase the interaction length by using a waveguide (e.g. made of LiNbO3) or a fiber (the latter usually for χ(3) processes only).
 Particularly waveguides with small effective mode area can lead to high conversion efficiencies even with low optical powers.

-Applicable intensities are often limited by the damage threshold of the materials.
-There are situations where this limitation does not allow one to achieve highly efficient frequency conversion.
+Applicable intensities are often limited by the damage threshold of the nonlinear materials.
+There are situations where that limitation prevents highly efficient frequency conversion.
 An example is frequency doubling of ultrashort pulses into the ultraviolet spectral region, where the large group velocity mismatch limits the interaction length while the damage threshold is relatively low.

 The design of nonlinear frequency conversion devices can involve subtle issues.
 For devices based on parametric nonlinearities, there can be beam quality effects due to spatial walk-off, gain guiding, pump depletion and backconversion.
 Such effects can be investigated with numerical computer models, which can simulate the evolution of the spatial (and possibly temporal) profiles of the interacting beams.
-Particularly for the conversion of ultrashort pulses, there is a wide range of phenomena which should be properly understood in order to avoid a range of problems.
+Particularly for the conversion of ultrashort pulses, there is a wide range of phenomena which should be properly understood in order to avoid problems.
+Numerical simulations may be essential for optimizing the performance.

 |||R. L. Sutherland, Handbook of Nonlinear Optics, 2nd edn., Marcel Dekker, New York (2003)|